datastax/python-driver/docs/api/getting_started.rst

 Connecting to Cassandra
 -----------------------
-Before we can start executing any queries against Cassandra we need to setup our :class:`~.Cluster`.
+Before we can start executing any queries against a Cassandra cluster we need to setup an instance of :class:`~.Cluster`.
 As the name suggests, you will typically have one instance of :class:`~.Cluster` for each Cassandra cluster you want to interact with.

-The simplest way to create a :class:`~.Cluster` is like this
+The simplest way to create a :class:`~.Cluster` is like this:

 .. code-block:: python

     from cassandra.cluster import Cluster

     cluster = Cluster(['10.1.1.3', '10.1.1.4', '10.1.1.5'])

-The set of IP addresses we pass to the :class:`~.Cluster` are simply an initial set of contact points.
-After the driver connects to one of these addresses it will automatically discover the rest of the nodes in the cluster and connect to them, so you don't need to list every node in your cluster.
+The set of IP addresses we pass to the :class:`~.Cluster` is simply an initial set of contact points.
+After the driver connects to one of these nodes it will *automatically discover* the rest of the nodes in the cluster and connect to them, so you don't need to list every node in your cluster.